 Lab Participation & Consent

+The majority of this course is lab-focused to provide more hands-on learning.
 Participants are expected to stay through the entire course; please make your travel plans accordingly.
-Deduction of contact hours hours and ineligibility to participate in the CAPP process (for those attending CAPP courses) will occur for participants who leave the course early.
-Participants will be working in groups of 2 during labs.
-This course includes extensive labs with intra-vaginal & intra-rectal assessment & examination.
 The Consent & Release Form must be filled out and turned in to the instructor on Day 1 of the course (this form is provided on-site).
 If the course participant does not turn in the completed form on Day 1, he/she will not be permitted to take the course.
 All participants must participate in labs as both “therapist” & “patient.”
 Participants who cannot participate as lab subjects are required to provide their own lab partners.
 Failure to participate as a lab subject, or to provide required lab partner if needed, will result in forfeiture of course completion and registration costs.
 If you are not sure whether you need a medical model or if you are unfamiliar with the process of obtaining a medical model, please read: Medical Models for Internal Pelvic Assessment.pdf.
 Participants that MUST provide their own lab partners include (but are not limited to):

 1) To evaluate Anatomy/Physiology of the pelvic cavity organs through mobility and motility assessments.